-Dr. Rachel Warnes is the first veterinarian to join OHS’ Community Teaching Hospital
+Dr. Rachel Warnes is the first veterinarian to join OHS’ Community Veterinary Hospital

 Bringing Dr. Warnes into OHS now has distinct benefits.